 Scrumban will also benefit those who look at Scrum teams and say “the structure and rules in this methodology would massively benefit my team, but the sprint cycles are too short to be appropriate for the product/services I work on.”
 Scrumban is the middle ground between the rule-free Kanban board and the rule-bound Scrum framework.

 What Are the Benefits of Kanban?

-Some of the benefits of kanban boards can seem almost like common sense.
-But this is precisely why it's been such a successful framework, and why so many teams use it.
+Some of the benefits of Kanban boards can seem almost like common sense.
+This is precisely why it's been such a successful framework, and why so many teams use it.